rameshabeysekara/fanshawe-web-design/README.md

 # Q5

-Meta Tags: The HTML code includes meta tags in the <head> section, such as <meta name="keywords"> and <meta name="description">.
+Meta Tags: The HTML code includes meta tags in the head section, such as meta name="keywords" and meta name="description".
 These meta tags help search engines understand the content and context of the website, improving its chances of appearing in relevant search results.

 Keywords in Content: The content of the website includes relevant keywords like "artificial intelligence," "machine learning," and "computer brain."
 These keywords can help the website rank higher in search results for relevant queries.